jinsung-kim/jinsung-kim.github.io/_posts/2023-06-04-Calvin-and-Hobbes.md

 ![Imitation](https://static1.cbrimages.com/wordpress/wp-content/uploads/2023/04/calvin-imitating-his-dad.jpg?q=50&fit=crop&w=750&dpr=1.5)

-In a lot of ways, Calvin's desire to escape the mundane mirrors the existential yearning found in Albert Camus' The Stranger.
+In a lot of ways, Calvin's constant battle to escape the mundane mirrors the existential yearning found in Albert Camus' The Stranger.
 In both stories, the protagonist seek answers and meaning of an unresponsive world.
-Both Calvin and the protagonist of The Stranger seek answers and meaning in a seemingly indifferent and unresponsive universe.
 The absurdity of existence, as portrayed in Camus' work, resonates with Calvin's questioning nature and his attempts to find purpose in a world that often appears confusing and unyielding.

 ![Speck in the Universe](https://u.osu.edu/rudolph1023/files/2016/04/Calvin-_amp_-Hobbes-I_m-Significant-29fz9gj.jpg)